Anna Lorck

-Anna Louise Lorck is a New Zealand politician of the New Zealand Labour Party.
-She was elected to the New Zealand House of Representatives at the 2020 general election as the MP for Tukituki.
+Anna Louise Lorck is a New Zealand politician of the Labour Party.
+She served in the New Zealand House of Representatives as the MP for Tukituki from 2020 to 2023.

 Early life and career

 Lorck grew up in Waipukurau and trained as a journalist.
 Before entering parliament, she owned a public relations company.

 Hawkes' Bay District Health Board

 Before standing as a Labour Party candidate, Lorck, who had vocally opposed Labour sacking the Hawke's Bay District Health Board (DHB), volunteered to phone canvass to motivate voter turnout for two hours for the National Party.
 She was never a member of the party.

 In 2019 Lorck was elected to the Hawke's Bay DHB, as the highest polling new candidate.
 She served as part of the governance of the region's response to COVID-19.
 Lorck advocates for a local cardiology centre, costed at $15 million, to enable life-saving surgery locally.